buildpacks/community/GOVERNANCE.md

 #### Maintainers
 Maintainers are in charge of the day to day maintenance of the team's projects.
 They review, approve, and merge PRs, ensuring contributions align with project goals and meet the project's quality standards.

-New maintainers must already be contributors, must be nominated by an existing maintainer or core team member, and must be elected by a supermajority[^1] of the core team.
+New maintainers must already be contributors, must be nominated by an existing maintainer or core team member, and must be elected by a [supermajority](#supermajority) of the core team.
 Likewise, maintainers can be removed by a supermajority of the core team or can resign by notifying one of the maintainers.

 #### Contributors
 Contributors are those who make regular contributions to the project (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.).
 New contributors may be self-nominated or be nominated by existing contributors, and must be elected by a supermajority of that project’s maintainers.
 Contributors may merge approved PRs.